Continuing Education Activity

 COX inhibitors have been known to cause platelet inhibition by inhibiting thromboxane A2 production.
 Aspirin causes irreversible inhibition of COX, and therefore, the duration of platelet inhibition lasts until 7 to 10 days after drug discontinuation.
-Patients who have other reasons for increased bleeding, such as alcohol, anticoagulants, or liver failure, have enhanced bleeding risk.
+Patients with other reasons for increased bleeding, such as alcohol, anticoagulants, or liver failure, have enhanced bleeding risk.

 Platelet inhibition increases bleeding time.
 NSAIDs cause reversible COX inhibition, and therefore the duration of platelet inhibition depends on specific pharmacokinetics such as drug dosing and half-life.
-Non-selective NSAIDs inhibit the anti-aggregate effect of aspirin and cause an increase in CV risk compared to low dose aspirin alone.
+Non-selective NSAIDs inhibit the anti-aggregate effect of aspirin and cause an increase in CV risk compared to low-dose aspirin alone.
 COX-2 selective inhibitors do not impede the antiplatelet effect of aspirin.

 NSAIDs are the most common medications that cause hypersensitivity reactions.
 The number of hypersensitivity reactions caused by NSAIDs is extensive, complex, and classification is evolving.
 Hypersensitivity reactions vary widely in presentation and mechanism.
 They can be due to a specific drug, termed selective responder in the literature, or due to any NSAID, termed cross intolerant.
 Clinical manifestations include urticaria, rhinitis, asthma, angioedema, bullous or desquamating skin lesions, DRESS syndrome, or toxic epidermal necrolysis.
 Some reactions are organ-specific clinical entities, causing bile duct syndrome, meningitis, or vasculitis.
 Mechanisms can be IgE mediated, T cell-mediated, prostaglandin inhibition mediated, or are often unknown.
 Other possible causes are present as well, and clinicians may miss NSAIDs as the primary cause.
 Ibuprofen is the most common among all NSAIDs to cause a hypersensitivity reaction.

 The most described hypersensitivity reaction is NSAID exacerbated respiratory disease.
 It has a complex mechanism involving eosinophils and many other mediators.
 Chronic inflammation leads to symptoms such as rhinitis, nasal polyps, sinusitis, and asthma.
 It can result from an NSAID and has cross-intolerance.
-Single NSAID induced urticaria, angioedema, and anaphylaxis can occur, and symptoms usually occur in less than one hour.
+Single NSAID-induced urticaria, angioedema, and anaphylaxis can occur, and symptoms usually occur in less than one hour.

-NSAIDs interact with anticoagulants, aspirin, angiotensin-converting enzyme inhibitors, angiotensin receptor blockers, diuretics, and steroids and increased monitoring of kidney function, coagulation, and GI effects may be necessary.
+NSAIDs interact with anticoagulants, aspirin, angiotensin-converting enzyme inhibitors, angiotensin receptor blockers, diuretics, and steroids, and increased monitoring of kidney function, coagulation, and GI effects may be necessary.
 Kidney function may require monitoring in patients who are at risk for renal failure as well.

 Enhancing Healthcare Team Outcomes

-COX inhibitors are amongst the most commonly used medications in the world.
+COX inhibitors are among the most commonly used medications in the world.
 Although they are available over the counter, they can have serious side effects and are associated with mortality.
 Patients need to speak to their physicians about taking COX inhibitors, especially if they plan to take them for an extended period.
-Clinicians should educate patients regarding having a list of medications, including over the counter medications with them available at all times.
+Clinicians should educate patients regarding having a list of medications, including over-the-counter medications with them available at all times.
 Patients at risk may require regular monitoring of kidney function as well as an endoscopy exam.
 The monitoring of renal function and/or coagulation has its basis on level III evidence.

 If planning a procedure for a patient on aspirin, communication is essential with the prescribing physician.